Welcome to the Wellness Center!

 - Staff and Faculty Consultation

-The Wellness Center is located in the first floor Academic Building with the Veteran’s Resource Center.
+The Wellness Center is located on the first floor of the Academic Building.

 For mental health emergencies at any other time, please contact the following resources: